 Without Chrysler, Fiat would have posted a second-quarter net loss of 152 million euros compared with net income of 76 million euros a year earlier.
 Those figures exclude one-time items and include minorities.

 The manufacturer shut a factory in Sicily at the end of 2011 and may close a second plant in Italy as Marchionne expects the auto market to remain at the current level for two to three years.
 A decision hinges on whether Fiat and its unions can come up with a viable plan to use excess capacity to build cars for North America, Marchionne said July 3.

 The Italian carmaker’s net industrial debt fell to 5.4 billion euros at the end of June from 5.8 billion euros at the end of March as total available liquidity rose to 22.7 billion euros, including 3 billion euros in undrawn credit lines, the automaker said today.

 Carmakers’ earnings are being hit by the slump of sales in the region.
 PSA Peugeot Citroen (UG) posted a first-half loss of 662 million euros at its automaking division and announced plans to eliminate 8,000 jobs.
 Fiat said today second-quarter earnings in the region were hit by a 91 million-euro writedown of a joint venture the carmaker has with Peugeot in France.

 Volkswagen AG (VOW), Europe’s largest carmaker, last week reported slowing earnings growth in the quarter.
 Ford Motor Co.
-(F) is predicting its 2012 losses in Europe will exceed $1 billion.
+(F:US) is predicting its 2012 losses in Europe will exceed $1 billion.

 “Peugeot and Ford results show that depleting cash into new models doesn’t pay out in profits and clearly burden the balance sheet with debt,” Massimo Vecchio, an analyst at Mediobanca in Milan, wrote in a report to clients July 26.